serverlessworkflow/specification/specification.md

 }
 ```

-Here we define the `execWindow` `time` property to "PT1H" meaning that after 1 hour of our workflow instance
+Here we define the `execTimeout` `time` property to "PT1H", meaning that after 1 hour of the workflow instance
-collecting living room temperature data, we want to stop collecting data, and build our report by invoking the
+collecting living room temperature data, we want to stop collecting it.
+Then we build our report by invoking the
-"sendlivingroomtempreport" sub-workflow, before terminating the workflow instance.
+"sendlivingroomtempreport" sub-workflow before terminating the workflow instance.
 After the defined
-amount of time, the very next living room temperature event will create a new instance of our workflow
+amount of time, the very next living room temperature event will create a new workflow instance
-which will then again start collecting these events for 1 hour, build the report and terminate its execution, and so on.
+which will again start collecting these events for 1 hour, build the report and terminate its execution.

 #### Function Definition